cleolibrary/CLEO-Redux/README.md

 ### General Configuration

-- `AllowJS` - when set to `1` CLEO loads and executes `*.js` files located in the CLEO directory.
+- `AllowJs` - when set to `1` CLEO loads and executes `*.js` files located in the CLEO directory.
 Enabled by default.
 - `CheckUpdates` - when set to `1` CLEO check if there is a new update available for download during the game startup.
 Enabled by default.
 - `LogOpcodes` - when set to `1` CLEO logs all executed opcodes in custom scripts.
 This log is part of the `cleo.log` file that can be found in the game directory.
 - `PermissionLevel` - sets the permission level for unsafe operations (see below).
 Default is `Lax`.